Raid-Training-Initiative/RTI/text/main/faq.md

 - They are organised by @Commanders (and @HoT Commanders for wings 1-4) and you get notified by them with the @Trainings role.
 - An explanation on how the encounter works will be provided.
 - The focus is NOT to get a kill but to train and understand the encounter.
-- You can get priority for these via #training_requests.
+- You will get priority for these via :crossed_swords: **First Kills Training** or :jigsaw: **Special Roles Training** requests in #training_requests.

 **Practice runs**
 - These are aimed at players who have **killed** the encounter at least once before but might not be entirely familiar/confident yet.
+- They are organised by @Commanders and @Lieutenants, and you get notified by them with the @Practice role.
 - Requirements for people joining on special roles may vary, so always read the description!
-- They are organised by @Commanders and @Lieutenants, and you get notified by them with the @Practice role.
 - An explanation on how the encounter works will not be provided.
 Questions, however, are welcome.
 - The focus is NOT to get a kill but to train and practise the encounter.
+- You can sometimes get priority for these via :jigsaw: **Special Roles Training** requests in #training_requests.

 **Kill runs**
 - These are aimed at players who have **killed** the encounter at least once before AND are confident enough on their role to not hold the squad back.